-Key indicator 4: Broader experience of a range of sports and physical activities offered to all pupils Percentage of total allocation: 75.8% Intent Implementation Impact Your school focus should be clear on what you want the pupils to know and be able to do.
+Key indicator 4: Broader experience of of a range of sports and physical activ vities offered to a all pupils Percentage of total allocation 75.8% Intent Implementation Impact Your school focus should be clear on what you want the pupils to know and be able to do.
 What do they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: What do pupils now know and what can they now do?
 What has changed?
 Sustainability and suggested next steps: A series of after-school activities offered to pupils as part of the Opening School Facilities Programme.
 All children able to access a broader range of sports due to the provision of transport.
 Work with RISE and other stakeholders to develop and deliver a programme of varied physical activities.
-Continue to lease minibus to ensure all pupils have access to a broader range of activities. ruei) ,
+Continue to lease minibus to ensure all pupils have access to a broader range of activities. ~£6000 (inc. fuel) There are no barriers to any pupil in terms of accessing a broad base of sport activities in school and beyond.
+This is sustainable as it is specifically budgeted for.
+Its effectiveness will be actively monitored as part of the SEF process.

-Key indicator 5: Increased participation in competitive sport Percentage of total allocation: 0% Intent Implementation Impact Your school focus should be clear on what you want the pupils to know and be able to do.
+Key indicator 5: Increased participatic on in competitive sport Percentage of total allocation: 0% Intent Implementation Impact Your school focus should be clear on what you want the pupils to know and be able to do.
 What do they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: What do pupils now know and what can they now do?
 What has changed?
-Sustainability and suggested next steps: More children have the confidence to take part in competitive sport.
-Engage with the School Games programme to ensure that being a small school is not prohibitive to participation. £Associated costs absorbed in KI4. vulnerable groups, feel more confident to take part in competitive This is sustainable as there are no specific cost implications.
-Its effectiveness will be monitored as part of the SEF process.
+Sustainability and suggested next steps: More children have the confidence to cake part in competitive sport.
+Engage with the School Games programme to ensure that being a small school is not prohibitive to participation. £Associated costs absorbed in KI4.
+All pupils, including those in vulnerable groups, feel more confident to take part in competitive sport with pupils from other schools.
+This is sustainable as there are no specific cost implications.
+Its effectiveness will be monitored a part of the SEF process.

 Signed off by

 Head Teacher: Mr Lee Ferris

-Date: 15 January 2024
+Date: 6 June 2024

 Subject Leader: Lee Ferris

-Date: 15 January 2024
+Date: 6 June 2024

 Governor:

 Date: